shakyShane/laravel4-backbone-marionette/readme.md

     npm install

 ## Install BOWER dependencies
+Bring in all the required Javascript libraries
     bower install

 ## Set an application key
+Needed to secure your app.
     php artisan key:generate

 ## Enter your Machine name for Local DEV
+Don't forget this, it's how the correct Javascript file is loaded when you are in dev/production environments
     // bootstrap/start.php
     $env = $app->detectEnvironment(array(